Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Spherically symmetric static solutions

 \item[c)] \textbf{$s^2 = \frac{1}{8} (\hbar n)^2$:} This ansatz describes a fermion fluid with number density $n$ and no spin polarization, see \eqref{sec:theory:eq:spin-fluid-eos-fermions}.
 Equation (\ref{eq:TOV_collection-P-eq}) changes to

 For the second equality we used that, if $n=n(P)$, one can use $dn/dr=\partial n/\partial P \times dP/dr$ and solve for $P'$. \end{itemize}

 At last, we define some relevant global quantities of neutron stars.
 The radius $R$ is defined as the point where the pressure $P$ becomes zero (in numerical practice, the value is chosen as a small number $\approx 10^{-15}$).
-Because in vacuum, Einstein--Cartan gravity is equivalent to general relativity, the Birkhoff--Jebsen theorem also holds and the outer solution is given by the Schwarzschild metric.
+Because in vacuum, Einstein--Cartan gravity is equivalent to general relativity, the Birkhoff--Jebsen\footnote{\LM{The commonly known ``Birkhoff theorem'' should also include the name of Norwegian physicist J\o rg Tofte Jebsen, because he discovered the theorem two years before Birkhoff.
+Unfortunately, Jebesns work went largely unnoticed.
+See \cite{VojeJohansen:2005nd} for a short historical summary.}} theorem also holds and the outer solution is given by the Schwarzschild metric.
 The \textbf{gravitational mass} can then be computed using the metric functions as

 In practice, the mass can be extracted at $r=R$ since the gravitational mass will not change for larger distances.
 We define the \textbf{rest mass} $M_{rest}$ as the spatial integral over the conserved four-current $J^\mu = \rho u^\mu$ of neutron star matter: